 GCSE Year 10 & 11 Art & Design (Edexcel)

 Fine Art is the broadest of the art endorsements and enables individuals to push ideas through any of the following disciplines; drawing and painting, sculpture, ceramics, printmaking, mixed media, installation, photography and film.

-What will the pupils learn?
+What will pupils be studying?